bbeamer/SafeWebRTC-Plugin/README.md

 # SafeWebRTC-Plugin
-In this Project, I propose a firefox plugin that could be useful to save the user from uninitended access to his local devices.
+In this Project, I propose a firefox plugin that could be used in order to protect users of the WebRTC protocol from uninitended access to their local devices.